governance-foundation/governance.foundation/docusaurus/blog/2026-04-26-you-do-not-need-to-buy-the-capability-you-need-to-build-it.md

 You do not mainly need to buy the capability.
 You need to build it.

+That is the shift many AI strategies are still refusing to admit.

 {/* truncate */}

 ## The model is purchasable.
 The capability is not